BoryaGames/CatMagick/README.md

   "proxies": 1, // number of proxies before your website (example, CloudFlare), required to correctly detect IP-addresses under proxies
   "sslProxy": true, // if your website is working on http, but there's some proxy (example, CloudFlare) adding a SSL in between, then set this option to true
-  "logRequests": true, // log all requests to console or not, defaults to true "logWebSocket": true, // log all websocket connections or disconnections to console, defaults to true "hotReload": true, // automatically detect changes in your routes or databases and perform a partial reload, defaults to true
+  "logRequests": true, // log all requests to console or not, defaults to true "logWebSocket": true, // log all WebSocket connections or disconnections to console, defaults to true "hotReload": true, // automatically detect changes in your routes or databases and perform a partial reload, defaults to true
   "sourceMaps": true, // should CatMagick add source maps after transforming .jsx files to .js, defaults to true "database": true, // do you need a database in your project, defaults to false